Pyeongchang Olympics: Closing Ceremony Ends Biggest Winter Games Ever

 "The round front plate of the instrument represents the sky, and the flat bottom part represents the earth; the instrument's five Notes — gung, sang, gak, chi, and wu — symbolize the Five Elements.
 It has been traditionally played from a sitting position, but now it can be played from a standing position.
 Made of paulownia wood with twisted silk strings, the geomungo used in the Closing Ceremony are also carved with the traditional arabesque design."

-Parade of Nations
+Parade of nations

 Starting 16 minutes into the program, the Parade of Nations celebrates the athletes who competed and tried to live their dreams over the past 17 days.